joshuaafalk/Public-Projects/Embedded Systems Clock/README.md

 - **clock_update** calls set_tod_from_secs with the global TIME_OF_DAY_SEC variable and uses the struct it creates to call the set_display_from_tod function.
 Checks both functions for errors.

+**clock_update_asm.s:**
+This file is not used during runtime, but contains the same functions as clock_update.c in x86-64 Assembly Language.
+It does the same thing as clock_update, but is optimzed to use as little memory and proceesing as needed to mimic coding on an embedded system.

 **clock_sim.c:**
 This file uses the global CLOCK_DISPLAY_PORT to create a printable clock display.
 It unpacks the masks and uses the correpsonding positions to print a string of the bits used in the masking and the clock display.